spdobest/JavaScriptWorld/README.md

     </script>```

 ####  FOR LOOP
-->For Loop mostly same as while loop.
+- For Loop mostly same as while loop.
-->The difference is, while loop have initialization, condition, and increment and decrement in different places.
+- The difference is, while loop have initialization, condition, and increment and decrement in different places.
 But in for loop initialization, condition check and increment decrement in one line

     ```
     <script language="javascript">
         function getDetails(){
             var num = document.getElementById('factorial').value;
             var result = 1;
             for(var i = 1;i<=num;i++){
                 result*=i;